Canon 2000D vs G3X

 It is notable that the G3X has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 2000D does not feature such a mic input.

 Both the 2000D and the G3X are recent models that feature in their makers' current product line-up.
 The 2000D replaced the earlier Canon 1300D, while the G3X does not have a direct predecessor.
+Further information on the two cameras, as well as related accessories, can be found on the Canon website.

 Review summary: Canon 2000D vs G3X